sharmeelee/data-512-final/README.md

 # data-512-final
-This repository contains all the files for a data exploration project on facebook data.
-The data is analyzed for bias, fairness and any assessment of social dynamics in the online networking domain.
+This repository contains all the files for a data exploration project on trending Youtube videos data.
+The data is analyzed for bias, fairness and any assessment of social dynamics in the online content domain.